-The new Pike and Rose District features live music at Strathmore’s AMP venue, a luxury movie theater, a swanky bowling alley, weekly farmers markets, and free family festivals and events.
-It also has an incredible beach and grassy area full of young families hanging out after hitting up the great restaurants like Summerhouse and Taylor Gourmet and shops like REI, Uniqlo, Gap, and L.L.
-Bean.
+To start, the new Pike and Rose District features live music at Strathmore’s AMP venue, a luxury movie theater, and a swanky bowling alley.
+Plus, there are weekly farmers markets, free family festivals, and more events.
+It also has an incredible beach and grassy area full of young families hanging out.
+And there are so many great restaurants like Summerhouse and Taylor Gourmet to name a few.

 Why would you recommend Rockville to families?

-What nearby schools or childcare places to kids go to?
+What nearby schools or childcare places do kids go to?